 The private listening Roku feature lets you hear the TV sound using your headphones.
 If you have enabled private listening, you cannot listen to the TV audio without your headphones.
 So, you need to disable this functionality, as explained below:

 Open the Roku mobile app on your mobile device > Click the headphones icon to turn off private listening mode.

 6. Check system updates

-Most Roku devices fail to work correctly when missed by an update or two.
+Most Roku devices fail to work correctly when an update or two is missed.
 You can check for updates manually and get the device updated, as mentioned below.